zhangruoxikathy/corporate_bond_liquidity_research/README.md

 ```
 Now, load the environment with
 ```
-conda activate blank
+conda activate corp_illiq
 ```
-Now, navigate to the directory called `src`
+Now, navigate to the main directory
-and run
 ```
 doit
 ```